 It says to celebrate:

-- whoever and wherever you are (“all the earth”)
+- Whoever and wherever you are (“all the earth”)

-- as we come before his throne
+- As we come before his throne

 Sing!
 Shout!
 Even dance!
 Abandon yourself in the goodness of God.

 This may never have happened in real life, but these verses brought to my mind the image of a colourful festival in a medieval village with throngs of people filling the streets with joyful shouts, songs, and dances as they progress towards the lord’s manor house.
-The whole town is celebrating the goodness of their lord’s rule!
+The whole village is celebrating the goodness of their lord’s rule!

 God is like the good lord of the manor, creating great joy for his villagers who are all thriving under his wise and beneficial rule.
 As the lord looks out on the crowd, he wells up with pleasure at the wonderfully full and rich lives he has given his people the ability to build.
 And as the villagers serve their lord, they realize they are really serving each other, because the lord returns all the fruit of their labour to them for the continual betterment of their lives.
 The villagers come through the manor gates and into the manor’s courts, proceeding to the lord on his throne.
 We see at this point that the lord and his villagers are one, perfect, community.